stgloorious/current-probe/README.md

 - Single 3.3V supply

 The input impedance of the amplifier should be around 6k ohms.
+The probe is designed to be in close proximity (< 10 mm) to the signal source, i.e., such that no shielded cable is required and instead short wires can directly be soldered to the probe.
 The output is matched to 50 ohms over an isolating signal transformer.

 <img src="./docs/pcb.png" height="280px" /><img src="./docs/pcb2.png" height="280px" />